OneAbrah13/OneAbrah13/README.md

 - 👋 Hi, I’m Abraham
-- 👀 I know one or two things in Java,My SQL,Javascript and Python
+- 👀 I know one or two things in Java,My SQL,PHP and Python
 - 🌱 I’m currently into Cyber Security and Digital Forensics
 - 💞️
 - 📫 How to reach me , whatsApp +256779811546